-POTENTIAL AREAS FOR FUTURE RESIDENTIAL GROWTH
+POTENTIAL AREAS FOR FUTURE GROWTH

-The evidence suggests that the existing greenfield release areas and planned investigation area have adequate development capacity to meet the forecast housing demand beyond 2035.
-Centre-based infill and catalyst area planning within established areas also has the ability to provide new and different forms of housing stock.
+The evidence suggests that the existing greenfield release areas and investigation areas have adequate development capacity to meet the forecast housing demand.
+Centre-based infill and catalyst area planning within established areas as well as regionally significant growth areas have the ability to provide new and different forms of housing stock.

 At this point of time, there is no immediate need to identify additional land for greenfield residential investigation.
-However, Council will continue to support the planned and future investigation areas identified in this Strategy to proceed through rezoning process in a timely manner.
+However, Council will continue to support the investigation areas identified in the HRP 2041 (i.e. regionally significant growth areas and catalyst areas), LSPS or this Strategy to proceed through rezoning process in a timely manner.

-It is likely Maitland will continue to grow and may need additional greenfield land beyond 2041.
-Some areas identified in the greenfield multi criteria analysis, adjacent to the existing urban release areas may have a long-term growth potential beyond 2041.
-However, areas north of the Hunter River are not supported for future investigations due to significant flood risk, limited connectivity and infrastructure constraints.
+Maitland will continue to grow and may need additional greenfield land in the future.
+Some areas identified in the land use opportunities and constraints analysis, adjacent to the existing urban release areas may have a long-term growth potential.